zackfeldstein/suse-ai-fleet/README.md

    - Branch: `main` (or your default branch)
    - Path: `suse-ai-minimal`
    - Cluster Selector: Match labels that correspond to your target cluster
-   - For authentication, please select Helm authentication and create a HTTP auth basic secret.
-Enter your app collection username and token.
-For the helm Repos ( url Regex) field , put in oci://dp.apps.rancher.io
+   - For authentication, select the appropriate method for your GitHub repo

 ### 2. Configure Cluster Labels